-Provide a minimum of one energized level 2 outlet per residential unit.
+Provide a minimum of one energized level 2 outlet per residential unit for which parking is provided.
 Level 2 charging capacity that provides a minimum of 40A service and a minimum performance level of 12 kWh per stall, over an eight (8) hour period must be provided.
 Load sharing (up to four-way) and load management systems may be utilized.
 Exceptions may be granted in cases where utility mandated transformer upgrades are required.